AmplitudeAudio/sdk/docs/content/docs/project-setup/05-effect.md

 `uint64` `required`

 A unique identifier for the effect.
-This will be used later by the engine and other sound object to get a reference to this one.
-This value should be different to `0`.
+This will be used later by the engine and other sound objects to get a reference to this effect.
+This value should be different from `0`.

 ## name